muhammadnoorulainroy/smart-lighting-scenes-with-natural-language/docs/EMBEDDED_SYSTEM.md

 ## System Architecture

-The Smart Lighting embedded system uses a dual-ESP32 architecture with nRF52840 BLE sensors.
+The Smart Lighting embedded system uses a dual-ESP32 architecture with nRF52840 BLE sensors and dynamic configuration from the backend.

 ```
 ┌─────────────────┐      BLE      ┌─────────────────┐